NPER in Excel (Table of Content)

 You can see that with the rate of interest as 10.28% per annum and monthly EMI of 10,000, Mr. Akshay can clear/repay his loan amount of 1,50,000 within 16.12 months.

-Please note that in this formula we have not included fv (future value of loan) and type (whether the EMI is being paid at the start of the month or at the end of the month) as these are the optional arguments.
+Please note that in this formula, we have not included fv (future value of the loan) and type (whether the EMI is being paid at the start of the month or at the end of the month) as these are the optional arguments.

 Example #2 – Calculate Period for Future Value Increment

 Mr. Sandeep, a 25-year-old engineer, wants to make some investment for his retirement.
 He wishes to have a lumpsum amount of 20,00,000 at the time he retires and ready to invest 1,00,000 today (present value).
 The yearly rate of interest is 5%, and Mr. Sandeep is ready to pay a monthly EMI of 5,000.
 We want to calculate the number of months Mr. Sandeep requires to earn 20,00,000.

 In cell B1 of the Excel sheet, input the Annual Rate of Interest.

 In cell B2, mention the payment amount Mr. Sandeep is ready to pay every month.